Maitotoxin

 Maitotoxin (MTX) is an extremely potent toxin produced by Gambierdiscus toxicus, a dinoflagellate species.
-Maitotoxin has been shown to be more than one hundred thousand times as potent as the nerve agent VX.
 Maitotoxin is so potent that it has been demonstrated that an intraperitoneal injection of 130 ng/kg was lethal in mice.
 Maitotoxin was named from the ciguateric fish Ctenochaetus striatus—called "maito" in Tahiti—from which maitotoxin was isolated for the first time.
 It was later shown that maitotoxin is actually produced by the dinoflagellate Gambierdiscus toxicus.

 Mechanism of toxicity

 Maitotoxin activates calcium channels, leading to an increase in levels of cytosolic Ca^{2+} ions.
 The exact molecular target of maitotoxin is unknown, but it has been suggested that maitotoxin binds to the plasma membrane Ca^{2+} ATPase (PMCA) and turns it into an ion channel, similar to how palytoxin turns the Na^{+}/K^{+}-ATPase into a sodium channel.
 Ultimately, a necroptosis cascade is activated, resulting in membrane blebbing and eventually cell lysis.
 The toxicity of maitotoxin in mice is the highest for nonprotein toxins: the is 50 ng/kg.